Umuzi-org/tech-department/_index.md

 This is a guide to the Tech Department and how it works.
 It contains contact details, important links to documents we use and software that are useful.

+##Ground Rules
+In order to be efficient and productive we have some ground that everyone is expected to adhere to:

+- You are expected to be at your desk most of the time.
+- Don't be late for workshops.
+- Don't be late for standup.
+- Don't be disruptive and noisy in the work area, this is a place for focus.

 ## Daily Tech Events.